 professionals.

-component of the triple measles-mumps-rubella (MMR) vaccine, the other the amount of exposure to the preservative
+of the triple measles-mumps-rubella (MMR) vaccine, the other the amount of exposure to the preservative thimerosal which

-thimerosal which contains ethyl mercury.
-These are the findings of a study published an issue of the journal Archives of
+contains ethyl mercury.
+These are the findings of a study published an issue of the journal Archives of General Psychiatry.

-General Psychiatry.
 Thimerosal is 49 percent ethyl mercury.
-A closely related form of mercury, methyl mercury, is a known
+A closely related form of mercury, methyl mercury, is a known toxin.

-33,000 deaths and 14 million illnesses per year.
-People do have questions about why certain ingredients are contained in
+deaths and 14 million illnesses per year.
+People do have questions about why certain ingredients are contained in vaccines.
+Some

 The CDC is working on many aspects when it comes to autism.
 They’re currently conducting the largest study to investigate